Showing posts with label friends. Show all posts

 There was a dinner break, and we all went home.

-Saturday, I was joined by one friend, and we listened to Tim Lowry tell a story about attending an AME church in a Confederate Soldier Uniform.
+Saturday, I was joined by one friend, and we listened to Tim Lowry tell a story about attending an AME church in a Confederate Soldier Uniform

 We listened to Donald Davis, Kate Campbell, & Josh Goforth.

-Delores Hydock's long program was about a woman who worked for Loveman's Department Store "In her own fashion."
+Delores Hydock's long program was about a woman who worked for Loveman's Department Store, "In her own fashion."

 Bobby Horton played guitar while Dolores told the story of Ninette Griffith & Loveman's Department store.

 My friend and I enjoyed a meal at City Hardware.
-I ordered a red, white, and blue salad with chicken.
+I ordered a red, white, and blue salad with chicken

 Red, White, and Blue Chicken Salad

-At 5PM, the storytelling telling stopped for a dinner break.
+At 5 P.M., the storytelling stopped for a dinner break.

 My friend and I both went home.
-I would love to have stayed until 9PM for the rest of the show, but I was just too tired.
+I would have loved to have stayed until 9 P.M. for the rest of the show, but I was just too tired.

-I was in between Dolores Hydock and Tim Lowery at intermission.
+I was between Dolores Hydock and Tim Lowery at intermission.

 Sunday, February 11, 2018